HIGH RISK SECURITY TASK’S OPERATION

-Upon receiving your registration form + 50% of the training fee and the requiered security kit documents no later than 90 days prior to the start of the course, You will receive via email from the ISA – Israel office the ISA – ISRAEL’s instruction materials of your program that you should study (and be prepared for theoretical exams) prior to reaching us.
+Upon receiving your registration form + the training fee, You will receive via email from the ISA – ISRAEL office the access code to the “SECURITY BIBLE” of ISA – ISRAEL’s ONLINE instruction materials of your program that you should study and be prepared for theoretical exams after reaching us.

-About 2 weeks prior to your course, ISA-Israel office will send you a letter with practical instructions for arrival to our training site.
+3 weeks prior to your course start, ISA-ISRAEL office will send you an invitation letter for applying for your visa and with practical instructions for your arrival to our training site.

 Course Language- English

 - The course is taught in very basic English- there is NO need to speak fluently.